vlang/gitly/README.md

 1. Commit your features `git commit -m "edit message"`
 1. Add your fork as remote `git remote add fork LINK-TO-THE-FORK-REPO`
 1. Push it to your fork `git push --set-upstream fork YOUR-FEATURE-TITLE`

-1. Create a pull request
+Then create a pull request (https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 GitHub Flow (https://guides.github.com/introduction/git-handbook/#github)

 We want the code as simple as possible.
 And please use the present tense and small case for the commit messages and the pull request title.